21 Must-Have Gifts for Readers to Encourage Young Readers (& Make Bookworms Happy Too!)

 13. Toys that encourage Phonics learning!

-14. Subscription to Audible or an online bookstore
+14. Gifts for bookworms - a subscription to Audible or an online bookstore

 15. Another perfect activity for a struggling reader?
 Board games that encourage reading!